LaurieLBaker/coa-community-engaged-ds/content/outputs/energy-project/index.md

 </figure>

-Using a third party R package called rduinoiot, developed by Flavio Leccese, we were able to link the Arduino API to R in order to pull the data into a dataframe.
+Using a third party R package called `rduinoiot`, developed by Flavio Leccese, we were able to link the Arduino API to R in order to pull the data into a dataframe.
 Using this, we will develop an RShiny web app dashboard to easily navigate and summarize the data.
 In the future, we